-Between 2022-2025, the DBI project used a range of research methods to study the everyday digital lives and experiences of Muslims in the UK.
-Our findings shed light on trends, patterns, concerns and aspirations regarding the place of the digital in everyday Muslim lives, as expressed by those who participated in the research.
+Between 2022-2025, the DBI project used a range of research methods1 to study the everyday digital lives and experiences of Muslims in the UK.
+Our findings shed light on trends, concerns and aspirations regarding the place of the digital in everyday Muslim lives, as expressed by those who participated in the research.
 Our research focused on Cyber Islamic Environments (CIEs) which comprise different kinds of digital spaces and platforms with a variety of purposes - commercial, religious, social or otherwise.
 Such platforms have become increasingly important for everyday Muslim life and for Muslim interactions with wider society.

-We provide here a concise summary of findings under three key themes - political agency, religious authority and gender - and conclude focusing on the Scottish context.
+We provide here a concise summary of findings under three key themes - political agency, religious authority and gender - and conclude with a focus on the UK context.